What is Hospice?

 Hospice is a special way of caring for people who are terminally ill.
 The concept of hospice is to care for patients and their family, not to cure the person's illness.
 Charity Hospice strives to eliminate or to at least control all symptoms associated with a terminal illness.
 Our main goal is to provide physical, social, spiritual and emotional comfort to our terminally ill patients so that they may live the remainder of their lives as fully as possible and, when the time comes, to have a dignified, natural and peaceful death.

 Who is eligible?

 A person of any age with a terminal illness who has a life expectancy of six months or less providing that the illness runs its natural course, and who:

-Has a caregiver or can arrange for a caregiver when needed, Has a physician who will confirm their diagnosis and prognosis.
+has a caregiver or can arrange for a caregiver when needed

-Charity Hospice will work with the patient’s physician to provide the highest quality care.
+Charity Hospice will work with the patient’s physician to provide the highest quality care possible.